wietsevenema/adk-workshop/README.md

 ## The Challenges

 ### [Level 0: AI Studio Fundamentals](levels/level-0/)
-Understand the core capabilities of the Gemini model family through direct interaction in the Google Cloud console, without writing any code.
-This section builds the foundational knowledge of what an agent can do before you learn to build one yourself.
-In their essence, every agent is one (or more) prompts with some orchestration glue code around it.
+Understand the core capabilities of the Gemini model family through direct interaction in AI Studio, without writing any code.
+This level builds foundational knowledge of what an agent can do before you learn to build one yourself.
+*   Explore multi-modal capabilities (text, images, audio).
+*   Use speech-to-text and text-to-speech.
+*   Combine Google Search with URL context for research.
+*   Deploy a prompt as a serverless app from Vertex AI Studio.

 ### [Level 1: ADK Fundamentals](levels/level-1/)
 Go from zero to a running, tool-using agent, and deploy it to the cloud.
 Some Python experience is recommended.
+*   Set up your local environment with `adk create` and `adk web`.
+*   Create your first tool for an agent.
+*   Deploy your agent to Cloud Run.

 ### [Level 2: Building Smarter Agents](levels/level-2/)
 Move beyond single-function agents to handle conversational memory, connect to external data, and orchestrate complex tasks.
+*   Use session state for conversational memory.
+*   Save files as artifacts.
+*   Connect to external APIs using an OpenAPI spec.
+*   Build workflow agents with `SequentialAgent`.
+*   Create reasoning agents with `PlanReActPlanner`.

 ### [Level 3: Production](levels/level-3/)
 Build robust, scalable, and interactive agents using production-grade cloud services and advanced ADK features.